Demonstrating Software Reliability using Possibly Correlated Tests: Insights from a Conservative Bayesian Approach: Discussion

-For example, consider when all of the system's executions over a large number of tests are successful (e.g. example~\ref{exp_baseline_scenario} of section~\ref{sec_conf_bound_in_reliability}).
-Superficially, this operational evidence suggests that the executions are strongly positively correlated, or that the system's unknown failure-rate is low.
-However, the assessor can take the more conservative view that these successful executions are evidence that the system is not quite good enough.
-The assessor does this by holding the following beliefs: {\bf i)} if the failure-rate is larger than $b$, then the successful tests are most likely to have occurred if the following combination of two beliefs are true: the executions are ``perfectly positively correlated'' (i.e. $\lambda=1$), and the failure-rate is ``as small as possible, but no smaller than $b$''.
-In terms of the Klotz likelihood, this combination of beliefs is encoded as the location\footnote{More rigorously, the location $(b,1)$ is a so-called \emph{limit point} in $\mathcal R$, representing a belief that is the limit of an infinite sequence of locations in $\mathcal R$, where the sequence represents increasingly pessimistic beliefs.
-See \ref{sec_app_B}.} $(b, 1)$ in $\mathcal R$; {\bf ii)} if, instead, the failure-rate is smaller than $b$, then the successful tests are least likely to have occurred if the following two beliefs are true: the executions are as ``negatively correlated'' as possible, and the failure-rate is ``as big as possible, but no bigger than $b$''.
-In terms of the Klotz likelihood, these beliefs are encoded as the location $(b, 0)$.
+For example, consider when all of the executions are successful (e.g. Example~\ref{exp_baseline_scenario} of section~\ref{sec_conf_bound_in_reliability}).
+Superficially, this suggests the executions are strongly positively correlated, or the system's \emph{pfe} is low.
+However, the assessor can take the more conservative view that these successful executions are evidence the system is not quite good enough.
+The assessor does this by holding the following beliefs: {\bf i)} if the \emph{pfe} is larger than $b$, then successful tests are most likely if the following two beliefs are true: the executions are ``perfectly positively correlated'' (i.e. $\lambda=1$), and the \emph{pfe} is ``as small as possible, but no smaller than $b$''.
+In terms of the Klotz likelihood, these beliefs are encoded as the location\footnote{$(b,1)$ is a \emph{limit point} -- the limit of a sequence of $\mathcal R$ locations that represent increasingly pessimistic beliefs.
+See supplementary material, \ref{sec_app_B}.} $(b, 1)$ in $\mathcal R$; {\bf ii)} if instead, the \emph{pfe} \emph{is} smaller than $b$, then successful tests are least likely if the following two beliefs are true: the executions are as ``negatively correlated'' as possible, and the \emph{pfe} is ``as big as possible, but no bigger than $b$''.
+These beliefs are encoded as the location $(b, 0)$.